SammyKrosoft/How-To-Clear-ImmutableID-AzureAD-User/README.md

 # How-To-Clear-ImmutableID-AzureAD-User

+In an Hybrid environment setup with AADConnect to synchronize OnPrem AD (AD DS) and Azure AD, objects are linked by an attribute.
+This attribute is called "sourceAnchor", or "ImmutableID", and it's based on the ObjectGUID.
+First Objects are matched using the primary mail (SMTP) address of the object, then the sourceAnchor (on Metaverse) / ImmurableID (on AzureAD) **and** the *ms-DS-ConsistencyGuid* (on AD DS Onprem) attributes are populated with the objectGUID value (converted in Base64).

 This is a quick PowerShell draft to show the process of clearing ImmutableID attribute of Azure AD users to re-sync these in a new OnPrem Hybrid environment that you might have rebuilt after a disaster...

 ## Quick summary how it works